 467. I am sitting with a philosopher in the garden; he says again and again ‘I know that that’s a tree’, pointing to a tree that is near us.
 Someone else arrives and hears this and I tell him: ‘This fellow isn’t insane.
 We are only doing philosophy.’

 468. Someone says irrelevantly ‘that’s a tree’.
-He might say this because he remembers having heard it in a similar situation, he was struck by the tree’s beauty and the sentence was an exclamation…And now I ask him ‘How did you mean that?’ and he replies ‘it was a piece of information directed at you’ Shouldn’t I be at liberty to assume that he does not know what he is saying, if he is insane enough to want to give me this information?
+He might say this because he remembers having heard it in a similar situation, he was struck by the tree’s beauty and the sentence was an exclamation…And now I ask him ‘How did you mean that?’ and he replies ‘it was a piece of information directed at you’.
+Shouldn’t I be at liberty to assume that he does not know what he is saying, if he is insane enough to want to give me this information?

 This affinity between a ‘fellow who is insane’ and the person doing philosophy, who is not insane can be played out in relation to a number of claims: